SOFTINUX/Base/Readme.md

 #### 5. Build the appplication
 Go to *WebApplication* folder and run `bp.bat` under Windows or `bp.sh` under Linux/Macos. (use -h for help)
 #### 6. Run the app.
-Into *WebApplication* folder and type `dotnet run`.

-You can also execute from root solution folder with this command `dotnet run --project WebApplication\WebApplication.csproj`
+Into *WebApplication* folder and type `dotnet run`.<br/>(If you want, you can also execute from root solution folder with this command `dotnet run --project WebApplication\WebApplication.csproj`)

 After that, the application is available on http://localhost:64900/